 |Select 15 credits 1||15|

 |PHYS 2311||General Physics I: Calculus-Based||4|

 |Select one of the following:||3|

-Up to two 5000-level CVEN courses taken at CU Denver for the bachelor of science in civil engineering can be applied to a CU Denver civil engineering master's degree if relevant to the student's master's degree emphasis as determined by the students master's degree advisor.
+Up to two 5000-level CEMT or CVEN courses taken at CU Denver for the BS can be applied to a CE Master's degree at CU Denver if relevant to the student's Master's degree emphasis as determined by the students Master's degree advisor.

 To review the Degree Map for this program, please visit our website.